Kalar Range: Geography

 The Kalar Range belongs to the Stanovoy Highlands.
 It stretches from WSW to ENE for roughly 350 km from the Vitim river valley to the Olyokma, both right tributaries of the Lena.
 To the north it borders the Chara depression —in the upper reaches of the Chara river, and the western spurs of the Udokan Range.

 To the south the range is bound by the valley of the Kalar river, a right tributary of the Vitim, which separates it from the Yankan Range.

 While peaks in the western part are generally flat-topped, the eastern end has a more marked alpine relief.

 Hydrography

 A number of rivers have their sources in the range, including the Kalar river, with its right tributaries Katugin, Chukundu and Bugungda.
-Also the right tributaries of the Vitim river, Taksimo and Kuanda, the left tributaries of the Olyokma, Tas-Yuryah and Imangra, as well as several right tributaries of the Chara, also a left tributary of the Olyokma.
+Also the right tributaries of the Vitim river, Taksima and Kuanda, the left tributaries of the Olyokma, Tas-Yuryakh and Imangra, as well as several right tributaries of the Chara, also a left tributary of the Olyokma.
 River Nyukzha flows across the range in its eastern part.